Ghost Brothers of Darkland County: Production

 King and Mellencamp sought a regional theater to stage the show and chose Atlanta.
 "We wanted a place that was cosmopolitan but not out of touch with country roots.
 Atlanta seemed like the middle of the bulls-eye", King said.
 "You know that song, 'If you can make it here, you can make it anywhere?'
 That's how I feel about Atlanta and this show."

 Ghost Brothers began preview shows at the Alliance Theatre in Atlanta on April 4, 2012, opened April 11 and played until May 13, 2012.
 The musical was directed by Alliance Theatre director Susan V. Booth, with musical supervision by T Bone Burnett.
 The band included Mellencamp's guitarist and musical director, Andy York, as well as Nashville session bassist David Roe.
 The copyist (transcribing the musical score) and vocal coach was Peggy Still Johnson.

 The cast included Tony Award winner Shuler Hensley and nominee Emily Skinner.
 Other cast members included Justin Guarini, Jake La Botz, Lucas Kavner, Kate Ferber, Christopher Morgan and Dale Watson.
 Completing the cast were Peter Albrink, Kylie Brown, Lori Beth Edgeman, Gwen Hughes, Joe Jung, Joe Knezevich, Rob Lawhon, Royce Mann, Travis Smith, Jeremy Aggers, Russell Cook, Stephanie Laubscher, Joseph Signa, and DeWayne Woods.

-The show featured the blood effects of Joseph Jefferson Award-winning special effects artist Steve Tolin, notable for his international work on Martin McDonagh's, The Lieutenant of Inishmore.
+The show featured the blood effects of Joseph Jefferson Award-winning special effects artist Steve Tolin, notable for his international work on the Martin McDonagh play The Lieutenant of Inishmore.